 The Alliance stands in solidarity with student survivors, around the nation and on our state’s campuses.
 We are dedicated to providing prevention and awareness efforts, as well as trauma-informed response and services, to address sexual violence on college and university campuses.
 We recognize the importance of centering our work on college campuses based on the voices of student survivors, as these individuals know best what efforts and services are needed most in their own lives and in their communities.Your Rights Under Title IX

-Unfortunately, sexual violence is a common occurrence on college and university campuses.1 in 5 women and 1 in 16 men will experience an attempted or completed sexual assault while in college.
+Unfortunately, sexual violence is a common occurrence on college and university campuses.
+One in five women and one in 16 men will experience an attempted or completed sexual assault while in college.
 Many of these student survivors experience unique challenges and barriers related to experiencing and responding to sexual violence.
 Additionally, the majority of students who experience sexual violence choose not to report to law enforcement.
 With these barriers and the prevalence of underreporting in mind, it is critical that colleges and universities provide students with multiple, accessible options for trauma informed services.

 The mission of the Connecticut College Consortium to End Sexual Violence (CCCESV) is to provide a forum to address the prevalence of sexual assault and other forms of violence on college and university campuses.
 The CCCESV is a space to share information, strategies, and resources in order to strengthen and support each campus community’s work to end sexual violence.
 The CCCESV is comprised of representatives from Connecticut colleges and universities, sexual assault crisis advocates, individuals from community-based services, and others who work to improve the response to and prevention of sexual violence in campus communities.

 Learn more about the CCCESV and membership here.